FRC1756-Argos/2023-Robot/README.md

 You'll now have the linter run before each commit!
 For compatibility with Windows, we recommend the pip version of clang-format, but wpi-format will find any installed `clang-format` binary in the system path.

+## Robot Startup

+> **To properly start up, the following mechanisms need to be started up in a state such that:**

+The **Oui Oui Placer** is pointing upwards towards the sky, against it's n-stop.

+The **Bash Guards** are all the way back, inside the robot to their n-stops.

+The **Arm assembly** needs to be reasonably close to the stow position (not up and out).

 ## Controls

 **Driver:**